danny2p/pantheon-wp-ap/wp-content/plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==
+= 7.7.2 =
+A few smaller fixes and improvements

+= 7.7.1 =
+Make sure the ingredient and equipment suggestions still work

+= 7.7.0 =
+Some great new improvements and fixes

 = 7.6.1 =
 Prevent PHP warnings or errors in some specific cases